nearspacelabs/stac-client-python/README.md

 # for this request we might as well use the search one, as STAC ids ought to be unique
 stac_item = client.search_one(stac_request)

+# get the thumbnail asset from the assets map
 asset = stac_item.assets['THUMBNAIL_RGB']
 with tempfile.NamedTemporaryFile(suffix=".jpg") as file_obj:
     utils.download_asset(asset=asset, file_obj=file_obj)